kasper-piskorski/docs/pages/graql/java-graql.md

 ---
 title: Java Graql
 keywords: graql, java
-last_updated: August 10, 2016
+last_updated: August 11, 2016
-tags: []
+tags: [graql, java]
-summary: "Java Graql"
+summary: "How to construct and execute Graql queries programmatically in Java."
 sidebar: home_sidebar
 permalink: java_graql.html
 folder: graql
 ---
-## Java Graql

 As well as the Graql shell, users can also construct and execute Graql queries programmatically in Java.

+FELIX?
+TO DO: ADD A STATEMENT OF WHY THEY MAY WANT TO DO THIS

 Add the following to your `pom.xml`: